New Edition!

 Example: Violet works at Speedy Copy Shop.
 She has daily access to the list of larger accounts that are regularly billed more than $2,000 per month.
 Violet quits to open her own competing shop.
 Before she does, she copies the list of major accounts.
 One of her first steps in getting her new business going is to try to get their business away from her former employer.
 Speedy sues Violet for stealing its trade secret.
 At trial, Speedy shows that it keeps the list in a secure place and permits access only to selected employees who need the information.
 In light of these precautions, the judge orders Violet not to contact the customers on the list and requires her to compensate Speedy for any profits she has already earned on those accounts.

 Second, the information must not be freely available from other sources.
 Trade secrets lose their protected status if they are published or disclosed to the public.
-For example, if the recipe for a restaurant’s award-winning custard tart can be found in a standard American cookbook or is readily available on the Internet, it’s no longer a trade secret.
-On the other hand, a publication that is brief, temporary, or obscure will not cause a trade secret to lose its protected status.
+For example, if the recipe for a restaurant’s award-winning custard tart can be found in a standard American cookbook or is readily available on the internet, it’s no longer a trade secret.
+On the other hand, a publication that is brief, temporary, or obscure won’t cause a trade secret to lose its protected status.
 For example, if the restaurant’s chef found the recipe in a medieval French cookbook in a provincial museum, translated it, and figured out how to adapt it to currently available ingredients, that is probably obscure enough that the trade secret will still be protected.

-In addition to the requirements that a trade secret must be guarded information that is not generally available, judges sometimes look at how valuable the information is to you and your competitors and how much money and effort you spent in developing the trade secret.
+In addition to the requirement that a trade secret must be guarded information that is not generally available, judges sometimes look at how valuable the information is to you and your competitors and how much money and effort you spent in developing the trade secret.

 Covenants Not to Compete